Angstel River

 The Angstel is a small river between Abcoude and Loenersloot in the Netherlands, about halfway between Amsterdam and Utrecht.
 The Angstel is about 6 km (3.75 mi) long and connects the Gein and Holendrecht rivers with the Aa and Winkel rivers.
 East of the Angstel is the Amsterdam–Rhine Canal.

-Originally the Angstel was a tributary to the Utrechtse Vecht.
+Originally the Angstel was a distributary of the Utrechtse Vecht, with the Vecht in turn a distributary of the Rhine.
 The river marks the border of the municipality De Ronde Venen.
-Along the river are several Buitenplaats and the castle of Loenersloot.
+Along the river are several Country Estates of wealthy residents dating back to the 17th and 18th century.
+The castle of Loenersloot is located on the left bank of the Angstel and dates its origin back to the mid 13th century.
+On the right bank near Abcoude lies a modern fort dating back to 1885 built as part of the military defense of Amsterdam.

-There are four bridges over the river: the Dorpsbrug Baambrugge in Baambrugge, and the Hulksbrug, the Heinkuitenbrug and the Derde in Abcoude.
+There are four bridges over the river: the Dorpsbrug Baambrugge in Baambrugge, the Hulksbrug, the Heinkuitenbrug and the Derde in Abcoude.